Madame Giry: Madame Giry in the 1986 The Phantom of the Opera musical

 In Andrew Lloyd Webber's The Phantom of the Opera, Madame Giry's role is changed to become a slightly younger woman who now works as a choreographer of the corps de ballet.
 She is shown holding a cane, which she uses to beat time with the music, but which she is rarely shown to use otherwise.

 When the Opera Diva, Carlotta Giudicelli, walks out during rehearsals at the start of the show, it is Madame Giry, and her daughter, Meg, who suggest Christine Daaé for the leading role.
-Later in the show, she receives one of the Phantom's "Notes" in both reprises of this tune.
-The first one she gives to M. Firmin, but the second she reads herself, being over-spoken by the Phantom part way through.
+Later in the show, she delivers one of the Phantom's "Notes" to the managers in both reprises of this tune.
+She gives the first one to M. Firmin and reads the second one herself; in both cases, the Phantom's voice replaces that of the reader partway through.

 While there is very little history given between the Phantom and Madame Giry in the musical, a small scene was extended in the film version, showing a young Madame Giry rescuing the Phantom from a traveling circus and hiding him in the Opera House.
 This was taken from Frederick Forsyth's sequel, The Phantom of Manhattan.
 Even in the extended scene she does not give any indication why she is working for the Phantom (other than sympathy and her appreciation for his genius), unlike the reasons given in the novel.